 We regularly provide job readiness training, personal finance classes, guest speakers, and mentoring.
 If we are currently not in session, we provide the resources for neighborhood residents to contact participating partners who can also help.

 Community clean up days, maintaining our green space, rain garden, or butterfly garden; growing vegetables and flowers in our raised garden beds, are just some of the activities we do.
 Neighborhood residents work together to improve the community not only in an effort to beautify, but to increase community pride, solidarity, and work to curb violence and drugs.
 Furthermore, the Green Machine aims to educate neighborhood residents and provide resources needed to create a healthy and sustainable environment within the community.

 This is operated by the NA branch of Baltimore City.
 The Center provides space and resources to facilitate this program.
 Meetings take place on Tuesday, Thursday and Saturday from 6 pm to 8 pm in the center.
 They are confidential and are led by trained and committed volunteers who have completed the program themselves.
 Participants are supported throughout this process in a safe and understanding environment free from judgment and prejudice.

 Pot Luck Dinners

 Currently St. Francis holds quarterly pot lucks that provide an opportunity for all residents to socialize.
-On average, 50 residents from all over the neighborhood come and break bread together.
+On average, over 50 residents from all over the neighborhood come and break bread together.
 Building a sense of community through food and drink is a tried and true method of nourishing the mind, body, and soul.

 Corpus Christi Grocery Bag Program